marlago/website/content/pages/reseach.rst

 - **Lago, S.**, Gracanin Yuksek, M., Şafak, D., Demir, O., Kırkıcı, B. & Felser, C. Agreement attraction in Turkish.
 Poster at AMLaP, Bilbao, Spain, September 1-3.

+- Stutter, A., **Lago, S.**, & Felser, C. Sensitivity to agreement errors in an L3: evidence of combined L1 and L2 influence.
+Presentation at the 10th International Conference on Multilingualism and Third Language Acquisition, Vienna, Austria, September 1-3.

+- Stutter Garcia, A., & **Lago, S.** (2016).
+The role of native and non-native grammars in multilingual sentence processing.
+Talk at the Workshop on Sentence Processing in Multilingual and Other Less Commonly Studied Populations, Potsdam, Germany, August 4-5.

 - **Lago, S.**, Gracanin Yuksek, M., Şafak, D., Demir, O., Kırkıcı, B. & Felser, C. Straight from the horse's mouth: agreement attraction effects with Turkish possessors.
 Poster at the Workshop on Sentence Processing in Multilingual and Other Less Commonly Studied Populations, Potsdam, Germany, August 4-5.

-- Stutter, A., **Lago, S.**, & Felser, C. Sensitivity to agreement errors in an L3: evidence of combined L1 and L2 influence.
-Presentation at the 10th International Conference on Multilingualism and Third Language Acquisition, Vienna, Austria, September 1-3.

 - **Lago, S.**, Stutter, A. & Felser, C. Cross-linguistic variation in sensitivity to grammatical errors: evidence from multilingual speakers.
 Poster at CUNY, Gainesville, Florida, March 3-5, 2016.